daauerbach/streamcatUtils/README.md

  + [scu\_bindStreamCatST](https://github.com/daauerbach/streamcatUtils/blob/master/scu_bindStreamCatST.R) is a convenience function that takes a character vector of CAPS state abbreviations and returns a single object, removing any duplicate cats/COMIDs.

- + *regulatoryStateLists* is a convenience object with vectors of state abbreviations for the 10 EPA regions and 36 Army Corps regulatory districts (excluding Alaska/POA and Hawaii/POH)
+ + *regulatoryStateLists.rds* is a small convenience object with vectors of state abbreviations for the 10 EPA regions and 36 Army Corps regulatory districts (excluding Alaska/POA and Hawaii/POH)